dabana/VuePress-KCJsummercamp/docs/day1.md

 1. Read Pirate Books for kiddos
 2. Paint your Pirate for Artists

-> Authors: B.Ferragut and D.Banville
+> Authors: B.Ferragut and D.Banville - June 2018

+© 2012 - 2018 Kids Code Jeunesse | All Right Reserved